davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 locality [@fig:context], as well as its penetration of the Franciscan accretionary complex, suggests that its xenoliths may sample additional underplated Farallon mantle nappes outboard of the Dish Hill mantle duplex.
-However, the restored position of Crystal Knob above the outboard margin of the Pacific-Farallon slab window [@Wilson2005] suggests that its upper mantle underpinnings may have originated as ascended asthenosphere in a manner analogous to the eastern Sierra xenolith suite.
+However, its restored position above the Pacific-Farallon slab window [@Wilson2005] suggests that the upper mantle underpinnings of Crystal Knob may have originated as ascended asthenosphere, in a manner analogous to the eastern Sierra xenolith suite.

 In this integrative study, we investigate the petrology and geochemistry of the Crystal Knob xenolith suite and model the evolution of the mantle lithosphere